 In summary....the holster isn't big bucks.
 If that bothers you, shop around for another brand or find a custom maker who can help get you what you want.
 If you are looking for a reasonable holster for non-work related CCW, this one is certainly worth a look.
 (I say non-work CCW because if I were wearing a firearm as part of my job, I would be looking at a higher end holster with some extra features.
 Remember my previous statement about the Airweight not being my primary CCW firearm.)

-DeSantis is providing a reasonably priced holster for the person who doesn't want to drop a small bundle the holster.
+DeSantis is providing a reasonably priced holster for the person who doesn't want to drop a small bundle on the holster.
 It is always nice to have choices available.